About us

 History

 Helping Hand House was founded in 1984 by Margie Addington who saw a need to help families facing homelessness in the local community.
-Helping Hand House has since been providing emergency shelter and supportive services for the past 30 years to help families with children experiencing homelessness move from crisis to stability and self-sufficiency.
+Helping Hand House has since been providing emergency shelter and supportive services for over 40 years to help families with children experiencing homelessness move from crisis to stability and self-sufficiency.

-The ministry has grown to currently seven emergency homes and five housing solution programs helping nearly 200 families a year in the East Pierce County community.
+The ministry has grown to five housing solution programs helping nearly 200 families a year in the East Pierce County community.
 Our programs are infused with commitment and passion to see a home rekindled, dreams reborn, and lives changed by ending the cycle of homelessness.

 Mission